apop880/photodash/docs/docs/user/dashboard.md

 ## Loading a Configuration

 Once you have created a configuration, you can load it from the main Photodash administration page.
 Alternatively, you can copy the link for a particular load button, and you can use it on a tablet to link directly to the configuration (for example, as the default URL in a kiosk browser).
+The direct link is in the format `http://photodashURL/configurationName`.

 :::tip